Monsoon session of Telangana Assembly begins | Politics

 He also announced that seating arrangements for the members in the House have been made in consonance with the existing rules as was followed prior to the pandemic situation.

+The decision to hold the meetings on September 12 and 13 was taken as the 'Telangana National Integration Day' would be celebrated for three days from September 16.

+The state government had decided to organise 'Telangana National Integration Day' to celebrate the merger of erstwhile Hyderabad State under Nizam rule with the Indian Union on September 17, 1948.

-Before the session commenced, BJP MLAs Eatala Rajender and M Raghunandan Rao paid homage at the Telangana Martyrs' Memorial (those who sacrificed their life for sake of separate Telangana) and also at the statue of Sardar Vallabhbhai Patel, both situated in front of the legislature complex.
+Before the session commenced on Tuesday, BJP MLAs Eatala Rajender and M Raghunandan Rao paid homage at the Telangana Martyrs' Memorial (those who sacrificed their life for sake of separate Telangana) and also at the statue of Sardar Vallabhbhai Patel, both situated in front of the legislature complex.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)